ebaauw/homebridge-hue/README.md

 Please see the [WiKi](https://github.com/ebaauw/homebridge-hue/wiki) for a detailed description of homebridge-hue.

 ### Prerequisites

-To interact with HomeKit, you need Siri or a HomeKit app on an iPhone, Apple Watch, iPad, iPod Touch, or 4th-generation AppleTV.
+To interact with HomeKit, you need Siri or a HomeKit app on an iPhone, Apple Watch, iPad, iPod Touch, or Apple TV (4th generation).
 I recommend to use the latest OS versions: iOS 10.3, watchOS 3.2, and tvOS 10.2.
 Please note that Siri and even the iOS built-in [Home](https://support.apple.com/en-us/HT204893) app still provide only limited HomeKit support.
 To use the full features of homebridge-hue, you might want to check out some other HomeKit apps, like Elgato's [Eve](https://www.elgato.com/en/eve/eve-app) app (free) or Matthias Hochgatterer's [Home](http://selfcoded.com/home/) app (paid).
-For HomeKit automation, you need to setup a 4th-generation AppleTV or iPad as [Home Hub](https://support.apple.com/en-us/HT207057).
+For HomeKit automation, you need to setup an Apple TV (4th generation) or iPad as [Home Hub](https://support.apple.com/en-us/HT207057).

 You need a Philips Hue bridge to connect homebridge-hue to your lights, switches, and sensors.
 I recommend use the latest bridge firmware, with API v1.16.0 or v1.17.0.
 You need a server to run homebridge.
 This can be anything running [Node.js](https://nodejs.org): from a Raspberri Pi, a NAS system, or an always-on PC running Linux, macOS, or Windows.
 See the [homebridge Wiki](https://github.com/nfarina/homebridge/wiki) for details.
 I use a Mac mini server, and, occasionally, a Raspberri Pi 3 model B.